craftcms/docs/docs/3.x/extend/exporters.md

 ## Registering Custom Exporters

-In order to have the option to export using your custom exporter we need to register it for use.
+In order to have the option to export using your custom exporter you need to register it for use.

 Register your exporter in addition to the default exporters in your module / plugin's `init()` method as follows: